Code Submission Guide (Pull Request)

 git submodule update --init --recursive

-(2) Add apache/doris to the remote branch upstream of the local warehouse:β
+(2) Add apache/doris as the upstream remote

 git remote add upstream https://github.com/apache/doris.git

-(3) Check remote warehouse settings:β
+(3) Check the remote repository settings

 git remote -v